yeshalkhan/Games/README.md

 # Games
-This repository contains beginner level codes for games.
+This repository contains beginner level codes for games that I wrote as part of my Programming Fundamentals course.